St Andrew's Church, Chippenham: History

-The church has 12th-century origins but was largely rebuilt in the 15th century, including the addition of the ornate south chapel which was built in 1442 for Walter, Lord Hungerford.
+The present church has 12th-century origins though it was built on the site of an Anglo-Saxon church and then largely rebuilt in the 15th century, including the addition of the ornate south chapel of 1442 for Walter, Lord Hungerford.
 The tower has a base from the 14th century but the rest was rebuilt in 1633.
 The church was restored in 1875–78, when the roof was raised, the chancel extended and the interior rearranged.
 A vestry was added in 1907.

 The tower's eight bells were cast in 1734.

 Traces remain of a west gallery, which, prior to the reordering in the 1870s, contained the Seede organ.
 The gallery was taken down when the organ was enlarged and moved to the east end of the north aisle.
 There was also a gallery in St Katherine's Chapel, also no longer in existence, though supporting stones for it can still be seen in the interior walls.

 Services

-St Andrew's currently has two services of Holy Communion on Sundays during lockdown, at 9am and 10.30am.
-Both are Covid secure, but at 9am we bring our own bread and the wine is not shared.
-At 10.30, the wine is offered in individual glasses, and singing is led by a smal group.
+St Andrew's has a variety of services and worship styles, mostly centred on the Eucharist.
+At 9am on Sundays the Eucharist is offered in traditional language and at 10.30am the Eucharist is celebrated with choir, music group, worship singers and organ.
+Sung Evensong is offered once a month on the first Sunday, led by the choir.

-The church of St Nicholas at the hamlet of Tytherton Lucas, about 1.7 mi to the northeast, is a chapel of ease of St Andrew's.
-It is currently closed for worship.
+The church of St Nicholas in the hamlet of Tytherton Lucas, about 1.7 mi to the north-east, is a chapel of ease of St Andrew's and enjoys worship twice a month in the afternoon or evening, usually according to the Book of Common Prayer.

 Choirs

 There are two singing groups involved in church services, the Robed Choir and the St Andrew's Singers.
-The former sings at the main morning service on the 2nd, 4th, and 5th Sundays.
+The former sings at the main morning service on the 1st, 3rd, and 5th Sundays.
 Choral services have been maintained at this church for many years.
-The latter singing group, less formally constituted, provides the music for the All Age services on the 1st Sunday morning of the month.
+The singing group, less formally constituted, provides the music for the All Age services on the 2nd and 4th Sundays of the month.

 The church is affiliated to the Royal School of Church Music, and training in the robed choir follows the RSCM's Voice for Life programme.